-You might be tempted by low rates in Mexico—rates so low that they might as well be free.
-(Seriously; we've seen weekly rates in the single digits, especially in resort cities like Cancun, where competition is intense.)
+You might be tempted by low car rental rates in Mexico—rates so low that they're practically free.
+Seriously, we've seen weekly rates in the single digits in resort cities like Cancun.
 But as with everything in life, there's no such thing as a free almuerzo.

-Anyone who's lived near the U.S. / Mexico border has probably seen signs advertising car insurance for crossing into Mexico.
-The differences between insurance requirements in the U.S./Canada and Mexico are sizable.
+If you travel near the U.S. / Mexico border, you will probably seen signs advertising car insurance for crossing into Mexico.
+Before you make a decision, know that the differences between car insurance requirements in U.S. and Mexico are significant.

-Similarly to rentals (and insurance in general) in the US, insurance is mostly divided into two camps: collision and liability.
-While most US-based insurance policies don't extend coverage to Mexico, many credit cards and travel insurance products do provide coverage worldwide—but for collision only.
-Still, bring along any documentation you have—overzealous rental agencies may try to get you to buy their "CDW" coverage, but as long as you can prove you're covered, you should be able to avoid having to buy it.
+Your personal car rental insurance will not extend to Mexico.
+Your credit card may provide rental car coverage worldwide—but for only for collision damage.
+Still, bring along any documentation you have—overzealous rental agencies may try to get you to buy their CDW coverage, but as long as you can prove you're covered, you should be able to avoid having to buy it.

 THIRD PARTY LIABILITY PROTECTION OR TPL IS REQUIRED ON ALL VEHICLES.
 CUSTOMERS HAVE THE OPTION TO PURCHASE THIRD PARTY LIABILITY OR TPL PROTECTIONS OR SHOW PROOF OF A VALID CURRENT LIABILITY INSURANCE POLICY SPECIFYING COVERAGE IN MEXICO.
 ADDITIONAL SECURITY DEPOSIT IS REQUIRED IN THE AMOUNT OF 2500.00 USD TO BE HELD ON THEIR CREDIT CARD.
 TPL PROVIDES YOU WITH THE MINIMUM FINANCIAL RESPONSIBILITY LIMITS AS OUTLINED IN THE APPLICABLE MOTOR VEHICLE FINANCIAL RESPONSIBILITY LAWS OF THE COUNTRY WHERE THE VEHICLE IS OPERATED.
 TPL PROVIDES LIABILITY COVERAGE UP TO 70,000.00 USD.
 TPL DOES NOT COVER THE RENTAL VEHICLE, PASSENGER OR MEDICAL EXPENSES.
 LIABILITY INSURANCE PRODUCTS PURCHASED ON THIRD PARTY WEBSITES ARE NOT ACCEPTABLE FORMS OF COVERAGE.
 TPL IS 15.00 USD PER DAY.

-Other companies (like our friends at Payless) might rent you a car with a credit card hold that can be the full value of the vehicle* if the documentation is insufficient and liability coverage is declined.
+Be aware that some companies such as Payless might impose a credit card hold equal to the full value of the vehicle if your documentation is deemed insufficient and you decline liability coverage.